MiniFate/MiniFate/_chapters/06-combat-and-conflicts.md

 > attempting to use) in the air and storms back up to the main deck.
 >
 > Meanwhile Tor Byorn has been getting ready to "help" Naka decipher the book
-> by gather _every other written work on the boat_ into a big pile.
+> by gathering _every other written work on the boat_ into a big pile.
 He rolled
 > `Network` (+1) to create the aspect ~~Big Pile of study material~~ with a
 > free invocation for Naka.
 >